mount-tech/tug/README.md

 - root - root folder to serve, default - `"./"`
 - gzip - gzip responses, default - `true`
 - log - define a path for the (currently) global config, default - `output.log`
+- markdown - defines whether to render any markdown files in root, default - `false`